cs3157-borowski/recitations/recitation_2/bit_operators.md

   - Right-shifting unsigned numbers fills vacated bits on the left with 0s
   - Right-shifting signed numbers produces results that vary depending on the machine and compiler, but on most modern computers, doing so will **sign extend** the number, i.e. the value of the MSB (the sign) will be used to pad the vacated bits (See [StackOverflow](https://stackoverflow.com/questions/15729765/sign-extension-with-bitwise-shift-operation))
-- The displaced bits on the right are discarded
+- The displaced bits on the right are discarded (aka. the bits shoved into the pool, see 2/1 lecture)

 Note that this is equivalent to dividing a number by 2^`n` (and discarding the remainder)!